ERS325 - Field Camp I

-- Have finished your second or third year of your program.
+- Have finished second or third year of your program.

-- Have completed ERS202 (Structural Geology) and ERS203 (Igneous Petrology and Magmatic Systems).
+- Prerequisites: have completed ERS202 (Structural Geology) and ERS203 (Igneous Petrology and Magmatic Systems);

 - Be enrolled as an Earth Science Specialist, Major or Minor.

-- Complete all forms and submit to Ms. Debora Rios (firstname.lastname@example.org) at your earliest convenience.
+- Complete all forms and submit to Ms. Debora Rios (email@example.com) The forms acceptance timeframe will be announced soon.

 - The payment deadline of the required cost ($500) will be announced at a later date.

 You do not need any previous field trip experience.
-The trip lasts for approximately 12 days in May.
-The dates for the 2021 ERS325 trip will be announced at a later date.
-These dates may change, and you should not plan any activities in the 2 days preceding or after the trip in case these dates changed.
+The trip lasts for approximately 12 days.
+The dates may change, and you should not plan any activities in the 2 days preceding or after the trip in case these dates change.

 The field camp will be based at Whitefish Falls, at the Bay River Lodge and Fishing Camp (http://bayvillalodge.com/).
 Accommodation will be in cabins, with between 4 and 8 people per cabin (depending on overall numbers on the trip).
 The cabins are heated, have a full bathroom in each, and power.
 There is internet at the lodge, but not in each of the cabins; however we cannot guarantee that the internet at the lodge will work when we are there.
 The cabins will also have all cooking utensils and dishes required for the week.